 Below is a table detailing the powers that the Cambridgeshire and Peterborough metro mayor has.
 The original East Anglia deal is available here.

-We have outlined three key policy priorities that the metro mayor must focus on in his first term:
+Ahead of the election, we outlined three key policy priorities that the metro mayor must focus on in his first term:

 The current metro mayor is Conservative James Palmer who won with 57% of the vote after second preferences.
 Second was Liberal Democrat candidate Rod Cantrill with 43.7%.
 The turn out was 33%.